SESSIONAL LECTURER FOR

-The position involves preparing and giving lectures two times per week during the first term for one section.
+The position involves preparing and giving lectures up to three times per week during the first term for one section.
 Each lecture is 50 minutes in duration.
-The course runs from September 5 to December 1, 2017.
-The instructor will prepare assignments, project reports and a final report due in class.
+The course runs from September 9 to December 3, 2020.
+The instructor will prepare tutorials, assignments, mid-term exams, and final exam.
 It is the responsibility of the instructor to maintain an interactive learning environment in which all students are involved.
 This typically involves posing thought-provoking questions to students as well as answering questions posed by students.
 The instructor will need to be available to students outside of normal classroom hours to answer questions.
 The instructor is responsible to maintain records of grades and to submit final grades in a timely fashion to the Department office.

 Applicants should have a PhD in Materials Engineering with experience in Pipeline Engineering and proven evidence of teaching effectiveness.
 Experience in teaching Pipeline Engineering (soil-pipe interaction, pipe stress analysis, pipeline design) is an asset.

 APPLICANTS SHOULD SUBMIT A CV AND BRIEF COVER LETTER OUTLINING QUALIFICATONS AND REALTED EXPERIENCE TO: Michelle Tierney in FF309

 The deadline for applications is September 7 2020